felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 pointing to commit `commit1`, and a branch named `feature2` pointing to `commit2`.

 Note: there is nothing special about the branch named `master`.
-When you create a repository from scratch, you need a name for the starting branch -- `master` is the default and few repositories bother renaming it.
+When we create a repository from scratch, we need a name for the starting branch; `master` is the default provided by git.

-## You Are Where Your HEAD Is.
+## You Are Where Your `HEAD` Is.

-Since we're jumping around the history of the repository all the time, how do we know which snapshot we're looking at?
+During development, we will be frequently checking out the state of the repository at different points in time.
+How do we know which snapshot we're looking at?
 This information is tracked by a special pointer called `HEAD`.
 Most of the time, `HEAD` points to a branch:

 ![](head_intro.svg){style="display:block; margin: auto;"}

-In this example, we are looking at the repository as defined by branch `feature2`, which points to `commit2`.

-When we add a new commit, we advance the branch pointed by the `HEAD`:
+In this example, `HEAD` points to `feature2`, so we are looking at the repository as defined by branch `feature2`, which points to `commit2`.
+When we add a new commit, we advance the branch pointed to by `HEAD`:

 ![](head_advanced.svg){style="display:block; margin: auto;"}

 ## Detached `HEADS`

 What if we want to inspect snapshots that are not pointed to by any branch, like `commit2`?
-You can use its hash and force `HEAD` to point to it:
+We can use its hash, forcing `HEAD` to point to it:

 ![](detached_head_state.svg){style="display:block; margin: auto;"}

-You are now in a *detached  `HEAD` state*, that is, `HEAD` is not following any branches; this is not what you'll be doing 99.99% of the time.
-Once in a detached `HEAD` state, you'll either create a new branch pointing to the current snapshot, or switch to some other branch; both of those actions restore your `HEAD` to its natural state: that of tracking branches.
+The repository is now in a *detached  `HEAD` state*, that is, `HEAD` is not following any branches; while this is useful to inspect the repository in arbitrary points in time, it is not a state in which we would work on, since we want changes to be tracked by branch names for ease of access.
+Once in a detached `HEAD` state, we'll either create a new branch pointing to the current snapshot, or switch to some other branch; both of those actions restore `HEAD` to its natural state: that of tracking branches.

 ## Change Branches Often...

-Changing a branch is simple: just point your `HEAD` to it, and Git will assemble the repository as it was in the commit pointed to by that branch.
+Changing a branch is simple: just point `HEAD` to it, and Git will assemble the repository as it was in the commit pointed to by that branch.

 ![](change_head.svg){style="display:block; margin: auto;"}